Committees

 Genetic engineering

-The "Genetic Engineering" Commission is concerned with the risk assessment of microorganisms, safety classification of genetic engineering work, necessary safety measures in genetic engineering facilities and possible risks of a release or placing on the market of genetically modified organisms (GMOs) via the "Central Commission for Biological Safety" (ZKBS).
-Members of the commission represent the Virology Division in the ZKBS and hold the chair of the ZKBS.
+Through the Central Commission for Biological Safety (ZKBS), the Genetic Engineering Commission deals with the risk assessment of microorganisms, safety classification of genetic engineering work, necessary safety measures in genetic engineering facilities and possible risks of the release or placing on the market of genetically modified organisms (GMOs).
+Members of the commission represent the Department of Virology as experts in the ZKBS.
+Virologists who have been appointed to the ZKBS as experts for another specialist area can also be invited to join the GfV Commission on Genetic Engineering.

 Chair